Guandao

 On modern versions, a red sash or tassel is attached at the joint of the pole and blade.
-Variations include having rings along the length of the straight back edge as found in the nine-ring guandao, having the tip curl into a rounded spiral as in the elephant guandao, or featuring a more ornate design as exemplified by the dragon head guandao.
-However, apart from the "elephant guandao" none of these variations seem to have historical ground.
+Variations include rings along the length of the straight back edge as found in the nine-ring guandao, the tip curling into a rounded spiral as in the elephant guandao, or a more ornate design as exemplified by the dragon head guandao.
+However, apart from the "elephant guandao", none of these variations seem to have historical grounding.